 Students contemplating the dual degree option should meet with F&M's STEM Professions Adviser, Mike Vitlip to learn more about and begin the pre-requisite F&M coursework for their engineering major of interest no later than their first year if they are considering applying in their junior year, or no later than the first semester of their sophomore year if they are considering applying in their senior year.
 Click here to make an appointment with Mr. Vitlip.

 Financial Aid Considerations

 The engineering institutions affiliated with F&M cannot guarantee the same or similar financial aid packages as F&M awards its students.
 Students must apply for financial aid with the engineering institutions at the time of application to the dual degree program.
 Limited financial aid may be available for international students.

 More detailed information about the category and availability of financial aid for dual degree students may be found via the dual degree program links set forth above for each of the four affiliated institutions.

 Dual Degree Programs versus Post-Baccalaureate or Graduate Studies

-While many F&M students interested in engineering often opt to pursue a dual-degree with one of our four partner institutions, students may also pursue graduate education in engineering at these or other institutions by the Accreditation Board for Engineering and Technology (ABET) directly after graduating from F&M. Students unsure of which option may be the best for them, given their interests and needs, should meet with F&M's Engineering Professions Adviser, Beth Throne, J.D.
-'95.
+While many F&M students interested in engineering often opt to pursue a dual-degree with one of our four partner institutions, students may also pursue graduate education in engineering at these or other institutions by the Accreditation Board for Engineering and Technology (ABET) directly after graduating from F&M. Students unsure of which option may be the best for them, given their interests and needs, should meet with F&M's STEM Professions Adviser, Mike Vitlip, J.D.